DarrelASandbox/playground-go/chris_james/03-build-an-app/README.md

 Remember that any type can implement an interface, not just `structs`.
 If you are making a library that exposes an interface with one function defined it is a common idiom to also expose a `MyInterfaceFunc` type.

 This type will be a `func` which will also implement your interface.
 That way users of your interface have the option to implement your interface with just a function; rather than having to create an empty `struct` type.

+## Let's listen to our tests

+- In order to test that we are scheduling some alerts we set up 4 different dependencies.
+Whenever you have a lot of dependencies for a thing in your system, it implies it's doing too much.
+Visually we can see it in how cluttered our test is.
+- To me it feels like **we need to make a cleaner abstraction between reading user input and the business logic we want to do**
+- A better test would be given this user input, do we call a new type `Game` with the correct number of players.
+- We would then extract the testing of the scheduling into the tests for our new `Game`.

+We can refactor toward our `Game` first and our test should continue to pass.
+Once we've made the structural changes we want we can think about how we can refactor the tests to reflect our new separation of concerns

+Remember when making changes in refactoring try to keep them as small as possible and keep re-running the tests.

 # WebSockets